spcourse/populations-oo/60 phase6/contents.md

 ### Goal

 We need to give the foxes a reason to eat the rabbits, so let's make them hungry.
-We will assume that hunger just linearly increases over time and that when Foxes are too hungry they die.
+We will assume that hunger linearly increases over time, and that Foxes die when they are too hungry.
 Like so (notice the red dots disappearing):

 ![](phase6.gif){: width="60%"}

 In this simulation, the red dots disappear all at once.
 The reason behind this is that all Foxes are created at the same moment in time.
-This means that they get hungry at the same rate, and, since we have not implemented that part yet, can not eat.
+This means that they get hungry at the same rate, and, since we have not implemented that part yet, they can not eat.
 So, all the foxes tragically die of hunger at the exact same time.

 As you can see in the UML below, you will have to add some methods and attributes that take care of dead / alive creatures and foxes being hungry:

 ![](oo-phase6.png){: width="100%"}

+As with previous UMLs, everything that you have to implement is made **bold** and everything that needs to be modified is made *italic*.

 Note that we chose to make being alive or not to be a property of `Creature`, not just of `Fox`.
 This is a design choice we made because we know that in a future phase rabbits can also die, so we might as well make being alive or not a property of all creatures.
 Hunger, on the other hand, is modelled as a property of only foxes.
 For now, we will assume that rabbits do not need to eat.